verbb/postie/docs/shipping-providers/australia-post.md

 # Australia Post

-In order to use Australia Post, you'll need to ensure you are using a valid Australian address as your origin.
+In order to use Australia Post, you'll need to ensure you are using a valid Australian address as your store location.
 You'll also need to ensure your Craft Commerce default currency is set to AUD.

 ### How to get API access